-The rabies virus is a serious disease that affects the central nervous system in mammals.
-Bats, cats, animal contains the rabies virus.
+Rabies is spread when an infected animal bites another animal or person.
+The saliva of the infected animal contains the rabies virus.
 Rabies infection can also occur when saliva from an infected animal gets into a scratch or other wound, the eyes, nose or mouth of a person or animal.